 According to Copper.org, the top six sectors of North American copper consumption are building wire, plumbing and heating, automotive, power utilities, air conditioning and refrigeration, and telecommunications.
 The International Copper Association estimates that global copper consumption in 2014 was roughly 21 million metric tonnes.

-- Nickel silver: 60% Cu by weight.
-Contains no silver, but has a similar appearance.
+60% Cu by weight.
+It contains no silver but has a similar appearance.
 Often made into musical instruments and jewelry.

-- Beryllium copper: 97-99.5% Cu by weight.
-Incredibly strong but toxic copper alloy that does not spark, making it safe for use in dangerous gas environments.
+97-99.5% Cu by weight.
+An incredibly strong but toxic copper alloy that does not spark, making it safe for use in dangerous gas environments.